Waitress (musical): West End (2019–2020)

 The production opened in London's West End on March 7, 2019, following previews which began on February 8, at the Adelphi Theatre, and featured Katharine McPhee as Jenna; she had previously played the role on Broadway; Jack McBrayer was Ogie.
 Lucie Jones took over the role of Jenna on June 17, 2019.
 Desi Oakley, a Jenna on the US tour, joined the show in London in January, when Jones as well as her understudies, Sarah O'Connor and Olivia Moore, were too ill to perform.
 Bareilles and Gavin Creel reunited in London from January 28, 2020, until the end of the run.

 The production was scheduled to end on July 4, 2020, but it closed on March 14, when West End theatres shut down due to COVID-19 pandemic.
 The producers later announced the show would not re-open.

-UK and Ireland tours (2021–2022; 2026)
+UK and Ireland tours (2021–2022; 2026–present)

 Following the West End run, after delays due to the ongoing COVID-19 pandemic, a tour began on 4 September 2021 at the New Wimbledon Theatre, running until 20 August 2022 at the Theatre Royal, Norwich.
 Lucie Jones, Sandra Marvin and Evelyn Hoskins reprised the roles of Jenna, Becky and Dawn from the West End production.
 Matt Willis also starred as Dr Pomatter, with Christopher D Hunt as Cal and Jenna played by Chelsea Halfpenny from 2022.

-Another tour is set to begin performances in March 2026 at the New Wimbledon Theatre.
-Carrie Hope Fletcher has been cast as Jenna for half of the performances.
-The tour is set to close in October 2026 at The Lowry.
+Another tour began performances on 28 March 2026 at the New Wimbledon Theatre.
+The cast includes Carrie Hope Fletcher as Jenna for half of the performances with Hoskins and Marvin reprising their roles as Dawn and Becky, alongside Les Dennis as Joe, Dan Partridge as Pomatter, Mark Anderson as Ogie, Mark Willshire as Earl and Dan O’Brien as Cal.
+The tour is set to close in October 2026 at The Lowry with Jones as Jenna.